BrunBattery/NetworkNotes/IPsec & GRE VPN.md

 - Phase two establishes IPsec SA, tunnel used to protect actual data traffic
 - **In Phase 1:**
 	- Authentication either PSK (Pre-shared key) or certificate based
 	- DH^[Diffie Hellman - asymmetric key algorithm used for IPsec, SSL, SSH and others.
-Peers create public and private keys, exchange public key and generate symmetric key (shared secret) with their own private key and peer's public key[[DH.png|See Example]]] used to exchange crypto keys
+Peers create public and private keys, exchange public key and generate symmetric key (shared secret) with their own private key and peer's public key.] used to exchange crypto keys
 		- Higher DH group number is more secure
 	- Encryption algorithms used to protect traffic
 		- Possibilities include DES, 3DES, AES-128, AES-256, etc